saymrwulf/prophet/notes.md

 2014-11-21T05:24:00 - Implementing approach from a new paper read last night (prophet) 2014-11-26T01:31:00 - Refactor for clarity, might break a few tests though (prophet) 2014-11-26T00:49:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (prophet)
+2003 paper) (prophet) 2014-11-26T21:11:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (prophet)